kanliot/pargs/README.md

 Why not make it really easy?
 And it should work- as soon as we export our bash function or update our alias in `~/.bash_aliases`

+##### Installation:
+Install `pargs` by downloading the single script, making it executable and putting it in `~/bin`
+The script should work on any Linux with bash installed.

     USAGE: pargs [options]...
 COMMAND [command options and arguments]... pargs reads each line of STDIN as an argument to pass to COMMAND